open-organization/open-org-leaders-manual/sansing-let-engagement-lead-the-way.md

 An **Observing** engagement might have earned the team a fraction of a point, while each **Leading** or **Owning** might be worth a full point on its own.
 By totaling the scores of every engagement in a given month, the advocacy team could track an aggregate score representing its impact.

 The TEI is no longer a primary inspiration for the foundation, but it gave the OLE team a framework for examining our own work and identifying the key forms of participation and engagement we want to track across our year-long cycle of leadership trainings and events from our Open Leaders program through the Global Sprint and MozFest.
-Our work also draws on research from [Mozilla's Open Innovation team](https://medium.com/mozilla-open-innovation/), which explores being "open by design" and fostering community interactions and value exchanges in open projects.
-Other key elements of the MoE come from team members' experiences with open science initiatives, working open workshops, web literacy trainings, research done for the [Open Leadership Framework](https://mzl.la/olf), and Mozilla's work to champion [openness as an internet health issue](https://internethealthreport.org/2018/category/openness/).
+Our work also draws on research from Mozilla's Open Innovation team, which explores being "open by design" and fostering community interactions and value exchanges in open projects.[^mozilla-open-innovation] Other key elements of the MoE come from team members' experiences with open science initiatives, working open workshops, web literacy trainings, research done for the Open Leadership Framework,[^open-leadership-framework] and Mozilla's work to champion openness as an internet health issue.[^openness-internet-health]

 ### Developing a Mountain of Engagement